ayush51/tutorial/tutorial.md

 session.
 Once the session has finshed, the information is returned back to the website.
 This allows a smooth transition into, and out of, the session.

 There are two main ways to set up session continuation:
  - Full session continuation allows the transfer of all data, including (unlike soft session continuation), cookies with a HttpOnly tag.
+This requires a change in the load balance configuration of the host website.
- - Soft session continuation allows the transfer of cookies from the current page, excluding cookies with a HttpOnly tag.
+ - Soft session continuation does not require a change in the load balance configuration, but is more limited.
+A Surfly widget needs to be present on all pages you wish to transfer cookies from, and excludes cookies with a HttpOnly tag.

 <a name="custom_metadata"></a>